 Rachel Richardson is the author of two books of poetry, Copperhead (2011) and Hundred-Year Wave (2016), both selections in the Carnegie Mellon Poetry Series.
 She has received fellowships from the National Endowment for the Arts, Sewanee Writers’ Conference,

 and Wallace Stegner Program at Stanford University.
-Her poetry and prose appear in The New York Times Magazine, Lit Hub, New England Review, Kenyon Review Online, the Poetry Foundation website, The Rumpus, and elsewhere.
+Her poetry and prose appear in The New York Times Magazine, Lit Hub, Yale Review, APR, Kenyon Review Online, the Poetry Foundation website, and elsewhere.

-Rachel received an MFA in Poetry from the University of Michigan, where she won a Hopwood Award and the Theodore Roethke Prize.
+Rachel received an MFA in Poetry from the University of Michigan, where she won the Hopwood Award and the Theodore Roethke Prize.
 She also holds an MA in Folklore from the University of North Carolina at Chapel Hill, and a BA in English from Dartmouth College.
-She has taught at UNC-Chapel Hill, Stanford, University of San Francisco's MFA in Writing Program, and several prisons.
+She has taught at UNC-Chapel Hill, Stanford, St. Mary's College of California's MFA in Creative Writing and University of San Francisco's MFA in Creative Writing.
 She also offers private writing coaching and editing.

 Rachel is the Co-Founder and Co-Director of Left Margin LIT, a literary arts center in Berkeley, California.
 She also directs poetry programming for the Bay Area Book Festival.
-She lives with the writer David Roderick and their two children in Berkeley.
+She lives in Berkeley, half a mile from where she was born.